vim-advent-calendar/vimways.org/content/2018/connermcd-opening-non-vim-file-formats.md

 silent execute "!mplayer " . shellescape(expand("%:p")) . " &>/dev/null &" | buffer# | bdelete# | redraw! | syntax on
 ```

-In this example we're using `mplayer` to open the video file, but you could just as easily use any video player.
+In this example we're using `mplayer` to open the video file, but you could just as easily use any other video player.
 This silently executes an `!external-program` on the current buffer and places it in the background (`&`), discarding any output or errors to `/dev/null`.
 The `|`s could easily be separated onto multiple lines and act as a list of sequential commands to switch back to the previous buffer (`buffer#`), delete the buffer containing the binary file (`bdelete#`), and then ensure that the screen was not garbled in the process by redrawing and ensuring syntax highlighting is on.

 You could also consider using a [`system()`][func-system] call with [`xdg-open`][program-xdg-open], [`open`][program-open], or [`explorer`][program-explorer], depending on what is available on your system.
 The previous example is not fully cross-platform, but with a few tweaks you can make this work on any system.
 For instance, consider this function: